 If you are using the API, it can be helpful to note that the securities endpoint can be called with an optional parameter, last_crsp_adj_date, that returns a list of securities that have adjusted their stock prices due to a corporate event.
 This parameter is useful for configuring your application to only update historical prices if they have changed.

 Intrinio is working to expand websocket coverage to all North American exchanges and currently offers websocket connections from the IEX and NASDAQ exchanges.
-Startups, individuals, developers, and enterprises have self sign up options and can use the documentation, as well as some excellent SDKs, to get started immediately.
+Startups, individuals, developers, and enterprises have self-signup options and can use our excellent SDKs to get started immediately.

 Typically, non-developers prefer to download financial data to Excel for analysis.
 Real-time as well as historical EOD stock prices for US and international exchanges and even options prices are available in both formats.
 In Excel, users can simply use the IntrinioSecurityPrices template that comes with the download: